BriLeighk/BriLeighk/README.md

 ###

-- I'm working on developing an Android privacy-scanning application, SafeScan, under the guidance of Professor Rahul Chatterjee at MadS&P lab, enhancing user awareness of installed applications and privacy implications for IPV Victims.
+- I've working on the development of an Android privacy-scanning application, SafeScan, under the guidance of Professor Rahul Chatterjee at MadS&P lab, enhancing user awareness of installed applications and privacy implications for IPV Victims.

-- I am additionally developing a full-stack e-commerce web application for Echo The Label, utilizing Node.js with Express, EJS, and MongoDB.

 ###